 WaitingThe storm arrived suddenly during the night as the wind howled in from the ocean, whipping the waves and sending them crashing in fountains of foam against the pair of high rock columns that rose from the churning seas by the shoreline.
-In the small cottage near the waterfront, the shutters rattled in the wind and the man in the cottage’s lone bed snapped awake.
-He lay still and silent for a few moments, identifying the cause of the noise, then he was up and dashing for the door, fully clothed, pausing only to seize the Sig Sauer which lay within easy reach on the bedside table and a jacket from the peg beside the door.
+In the small cottage near the waterfront, the shutters rattled in the wind, and the man in the cottage’s lone bed snapped awake.
+He lay still and silent for a few moments, identifying the cause of the noise.
+Then he was up and dashing for the door, fully clothed, pausing only to seize two things: the Sig Sauer which lay within easy reach on the bedside table and a jacket from the peg beside the door.

 Forests of the Mind"And this, our life, exempt from public haunt, finds tongues in trees, books in the running brooks, sermons in stones, and good in everything."
 William Shakespeare